ERICHEN25/3D_localization/README.md

 By categorizing inputs based on whether they originate from a symmetrical tactile array and the presence of induced shear forces, we conducted evaluations across these three scales.
 ## Evaluation
 Our results demonstrates the both presence of multiple taxels and the ability to measure shear forces are essential factors for accurately localizing buried objects within a 3D space.
-In addition, it points out the shear forces led by the jamming effect are more crucial than the normal force in 3D localization.
+In addition, it points out the shear forces led by the jamming effect are more crucial than the normal force in 3D localization.